 This simple diagram illustrates a counter-clockwise direction for unscrewing a bottle top or cap.
 The information can be described in a short sentence, so the text alternative “Push the cap down and turn it counter-clockwise (from right to left)” is given in the

 Note 1: An alternative technique would be to provide the instructions within the main content rather than as a text alternative to the image.
-This makes all information available in text for everyone, while providing an illustration for people who prefer to view the information visually.
+This technique makes all information available in text for everyone while providing an illustration for people who prefer to view the information visually.

-Note 2: If more information than that of the diagram is intended to be conveyed by the image, for example if the fact that this diagram appears on the bottle or if the shape and size of the bottle were relevant pieces of information, then it may be better to follow one of the approaches described in Complex images.
+Note 2: If more information than that of the diagram is intended to be conveyed by the image, it may be better to follow one of the approaches described in Complex images.
+For example, if the fact that this diagram appears on a bottle or if the shape and size of the bottle were relevant pieces of information, use a more detailed alternative text.

 Images conveying an impression or emotion